 Consumer protection is essential for any inclusive financial system.
-Not only is it important to protect already existing financial customers, but it also helps to instill confidence in the financial system for potential future customers.
+Not only is it important to protect existing financial customers, it also helps to instill confidence in the financial system for potential future customers.
 For low-income consumers, who often have limited formal financial service experience and options, as well as lower education levels, these consumer protection goals are particularly vital.
 But consumer protection policies can’t be designed based only on what policy makers think consumers need.
 They must be grounded in the reality of consumers’ lives, based on solid research that shows how people really act and interact with their financial services, and which provides insights into their vulnerabilities.

 - CGAP Focus Note: Applying Behavioral Insights in Consumer Protection Policy

 - CGAP Focus Note: Incorporating Consumer Research into Consumer Protection Policy Making

 - CGAP Working Paper: Informed Consent: How Do Make it Work for Mobile Credit Scoring?

 - CGAP Focus Note: Making Recourse Work for Base-of-the-Pyramid Financial Customers

 - World Bank Policy Research Working Paper: Financial (Dis-)Information: Evidence from a Multi-Country Audit Study